What is a Ketogenic Diet?

 Certain alcohols, in moderation, may be well tolerated by some individuals.
 An example of a ketogenic-friendly red wine is Dry Farm Wines.
 Also, low carbohydrate beers may permit certain individuals to remain in a ketogenic state.
 Be sure to avoid sugary liquors and beer as well as sugar-laden mixers.

 4. Do I have to count calories?

--Restricting your calories may be important for some individuals, and may aid in the initiation of ketosis; however, not everyone will require calorie tracking to maintain a deficit.
-It is not uncommon for caloric-restriction to occur inadvertently as a KD tends to be satiating, leaving individuals satisfied with fewer calories.
+Restricting your calories may be important for some individuals depending on their goals.
+Additionally, it may aid in the initiation of ketosis; however, not everyone will require calorie tracking to maintain a deficit.
+It is not uncommon for caloric-restriction to occur inadvertently as a ketogenic diet tends to be satiating, leaving individuals satisfied with fewer calories.

 5. Should I implement a carbohydrate refeed?

--A carbohydrate refeed is not necessary on a KD, as the keto-adapted biological and metabolic changes do not require dietary carbohydrates.
-There are certain circumstances, however, in which an increase in small carbohydrate influx may be beneficial, however, more research is needed on this topic, specifically with respect to variations of KD, including “cyclic” and “targeted” ketogenic diets.
+A carbohydrate refeed is not necessary on a ketogenic diet, as the keto-adapted biological and metabolic changes do not require dietary carbohydrates.
+There are certain circumstances, however, in which an increase in small carbohydrate influx may be beneficial; however, more research is needed on this topic, specifically with respect to variations of ketogenic diet including “cyclic” and “targeted” ketogenic diets.